lkamil/Geometric-Shapes-in-GJ876/README.md

-# Geometrical Order in Gliese 876
+# Geometric Shapes in Gliese 876

 A simulation of the planetary system Gliese 876 used to visualize geometrical harmonies between its celestial bodies.